Little, unassuming Connecticut can be a surprisingly romantic place.

 Greenwich is just a 40-minute train ride away from Grand Central Terminal, but its elegant yet bucolic vibe feels much farther.

 There is a long list of things to do just in downtown Greenwich, depending on your interests.
 Greenwich Avenue’s trendy cafés and fine dining restaurants, plus luxury boutiques and shops, is a major destination for the entire area.
 Art galleries and museums like the Bruce Museum pack a cultural punch.
 Meanwhile, the hills of back Greenwich play host to diverse activities as polo matches and hiking on well-maintained nature trails.

 Each of the town’s neighborhoods offer their own unique vibe, however, and each is worth exploring.

 Be sure to download the Visitor’s Guide to Greenwich, CT, before you plan your visit.

 A short ways up Long Island Sound from Greenwich, Westport is the most avant-garde of the towns of Connecticut’s Gold Coast.

 Global fare is in abundance throughout the town, though the biggest draws are its beaches: Compo Beach or Sherwood Island State Park

 Finish-off the day at the astronomical observatories of either town before bedding down for the night.

-- Stanton House Inn offers an elegant, romantic getaway in a historic mansion close to downtown Greenwich
+- Stanton House Inn offers an elegant, romantic getaway in a historic mansion bed and breakfast close to downtown Greenwich

-- The Delamar Greenwich Harbor hotel is a luxurious boutique hotel, and is one of the few waterfront hotels in Connecticut, overlooking Greenwich Harbor
+- The Delamar Greenwich Harbor hotel is a luxurious boutique hotel in Greenwich, and is one of the few waterfront hotels in Connecticut, overlooking Greenwich Harbor

 - If you’d prefer a romantic cabin feel on your trip, snag a beautifully restored cottage from 1790 in Westport

-This cute beach town is a short drive east of New Haven.
+This cute beach town is a short drive east of downtown New Haven.

 Start a romantic escape here by perusing the stacks at R.J.
 Julia Booksellers with a great cup of coffee from one of the local cafés.